LewisTrundle/L4-Individual-Project/evaluation/participant-brief.md

 <br>

 ## Stage 1
+_Please perform this stage on a **mobile device**_

 Your first task is to navigate to the Joystick page.
 Upon reaching this page, you will be given 2 minutes to explore the controller and joystick.
-You are free to do whatever you want in this phase.
+You are free to do whatever you want in this phase (__however please stick to the joystick page__).
 Some recommendations are:
 * Connect to the robot
 * Use the joystick to manually control the robot
 * Change the settings of the robot
 * Consult the user manual for help on how to perform specific actions

-When 5 minutes have passed, you will move to the next stage.
+When 2 minutes have passed, you will move to the next stage.

+_Feel free to refer to the user manual to do this._

 <br>
 <br>